Mexico governor says federal funding withheld in graft probe dispute

 “This is an attempt to strangle the government of Chihuahua economically,” Corral told a news conference in Mexico City.

-The finance ministry said it had met all the required payments, and that Chihuahua had received more funds in 2017 than originally budgeted due to higher federal revenue.
+Just before Corral made his complaint, the finance ministry issued a statement saying it was meeting all the required payments, and that Chihuahua had received more funds in 2017 than originally budgeted due to higher federal revenue.

-Deputy finance minister Miguel Messmacher rejected the suggestion the ministry was seeking to punish Chihuahua and told Mexican radio that the Chihuahua state government had asked for additional “extraordinary” funds at the end of last year.

-Such funds are conditional on the federal government’s budgetary room for maneuver and were ultimately not paid to Chihuahua, or to a number of other states, Messmacher said.
+The ministry did not immediately reply to requests for comment on Corral’s accusations.

 The dispute risks keeping attention focused on alleged PRI graft in the run-up to a presidential election in July.
 Tackling corruption promises to be a key campaign issue, and the PRI faces an uphill struggle to hold on to power.